mattjmorrison/ihcc-2-2014/pages/004-imt/011-workday.md

 ### Other Stuff

+* Mondays at 8:30 weekly prioritization
-* Live demos at 2 o'clock on Wendesdays
+* Live demos at 2 o'clock on Wednesdays
+* Code katas Thursdays at 1 o'clock
 * Automated tests and deploys run with every change
 * Automated production deploys run every day at 8pm